joshuacano/ease-chall/README.md

 ## Running

-To start a web server for the application, run:
+To start the application, run:

     lein run

+This will start the webserver running the application on Port 3000.
+The application is a simple view that consumes the hot and top json feeds from reddit and presents them to a logged in user.
+A user can then choose to "Like" any particular reddit url and can subsequently view their 'likes' in their my-likes page.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Joshua Cano
 # ease-chall